This is a list of slides to keep people using Notable on a regular basis.

 <p>This one is key to get the follow through on feedback and improve our conversions.</p>Dmitry Dragilev

 <p>Here are some great examples of confused customers:</p> <p><em>A colleague of mine has started a testing notable and has given me permission to make comments.
 However, I cannot find it anywhere when i log into his project page.
 All that shows up at the top is "looks like you haven't shared........"
 He has sent me the direct link to the testing notable, and I can make comments on it.
 However, I cannot get onto that testing notable site without him sending me the link (or looking through gmail chats to find it).
 Any assistance you can provide would be appreciated.
 Mike</em></p> <p><em>Thank you....I must admit from a User Experience perspective those Share, Delete action buttons bleed into the screen image far too much and are unconventionally positioned....just some friendly advice from someone involved with usability and online experiences.
 Really great site and concept though!
 Cheers Mark</em></p> <p><em>Sharing sets confusing - collaborator couldn't access pages that he'd been invited to because I hadn't shared the set?</em></p> <p><em>I don't see a way see a way to share or delete a given screenshot annotation.
 Am I missing something?
 These would be very valuable functions for me — thinking often changes as I look closely at UX and I frequently revise and change my mind about things as I go along.
 That said, I'm very impressed with notableapp so far!
 Thanks, Ian</em></p>Dmitry Dragilev

 Front up actions and tasks that I need to do based on recent activity.
 Expose feed items based on actions I need to take.
-Bryan Zmijewski, about 8 years
+Bryan Zmijewski, over 8 years

 Users want instant capture- how do we do this?

 Make it easy for people to present a set of ideas.